obsidian-level-maker/Obsidian/COMPILING.md

 Similar to the above directions:

-    > cmake -B build -DCMAKE_TOOLCHAIN_FILE=../Toolchain-mingw64.cmake (use Toolchain-mingw32.cmake for a 32-bit build)
+    > cmake --preset cross64 (use cross32 for a 32-bit build)
-    > cmake --build build (-j# optional, with # being the number of cores you'd like to use)
+    > cmake --build --preset cross64 (-j# optional, with # being the number of cores you'd like to use)

 Then, Obsidian can be launched (in Windows) with: